 The following is a summary of how Health Connect differs with the Fit Android API:

-- Intended audience: Android mobile developers.
+• Intended audience: Health Connect is intended for Android mobile developers.

-- Built-in permissions: Health and fitness data management is centralized.
+• Built-in permissions: Health and fitness data management is centralized.

 The following resources help you integrate with and learn more about Health Connect:

-- Integrate: See Get started to start integrating with Health Connect.
+• Integrate: See Get started to start integrating with Health Connect.

-- Learn more: Check out the following video to learn more about Health Connect.
+• Learn more: Check out the following video to learn more about Health Connect.

-- Resources: Remember to check out the rest of the documentation.
+• Resources: Remember to check out the rest of the documentation.

 The Google Fit REST API unifies and consolidates data from multiple sources, including Google Fit.
 It gives users the ability to store, share, and manage their data directly in the cloud.
-In the Google Fit REST API, the user’s data is tied to their Google account instead of their device.
+In the Google Fit REST API, the user's data is tied to their Google Account instead of their device.
 This means the platform is account-centric instead of device-centric.

-Fit REST API distinctives
+Google Fit REST API distinctives

-- Interface: The Google Fit REST API has a platform agnostic interface.
+• Interface: The Google Fit REST API has a platform-agnostic interface.

-- Permissions: Users grant access via OAuth.
+• Permissions: Users grant access through OAuth.

 The Fitbit Web API is a platform-agnostic interface to integrate with the Fitbit ecosystem.
 It gives users the ability to store, share, and manage their data directly in the cloud.
 In the Fitbit Web API, the user’s data is tied to their Fitbit account instead of their device.
 This means the Fitbit Web API is account-centric instead of device-centric.